parro-it/electron-localshortcut/readme.md

 Unregisters all of the shortcuts registered on the BrowserWindow instance.

-## Global shortcuts.   **NOT YET IMPLEMENTED**
+## Global shortcuts.

-This set of method allow you to manage shortcuts that work on any window of your app.
-They are active if any window in the app is focused.
-They differ from [global-shortcuts](https://github.com/atom/electron/blob/master/docs/api/global-shortcut.md) because they doesn't interfere with other app running on the same machine.
+This set of methods allow you to manage shortcuts that work on any window of your app.
+They are active only when a window in the app is focused.

+They differ from native [global-shortcuts](https://github.com/atom/electron/blob/master/docs/api/global-shortcut.md) because they doesn't interfere with other apps running on the same machine.

 ### `register(accelerator, callback)`